nodejs/promises-debugging/README.md

 ## Scope

 Promises debugging and error handling can cover a large surface area of the Node.js runtime.
-We want to make sure this working group is focused on just the critical parts of that surface area so that we can make concrete progress as quickly as possible.
+We want to make sure that we're focused on just the critical parts of that surface area so that we can make concrete progress as quickly as possible.

-Other individuals or groups can tackle the challenges that are out of scope for this group.
+Other individuals or groups can tackle the challenges that are out of scope for this effort.

 ### In scope